SigionOSDeveloper/SigionOSDeveloper/README.md

 # Sigeon Developer here!

-Check out [SigeonOS Handbook](https://bit.ly/SigionOSHandBook) that i made.
-I built and building SigeonOS.
+I built SigeonOS from scratch, you can download it here at https://os.sigeon.xyz/